scds/intro-twine/lessons/lesson4.md

 In order to upload our game to itch.io, we'll need to export our game as a .html file.

-- If you don't already have your project opened, open it up now.
+- If you don’t already have your project open, open it now.
 - Under the `Build` tab, click on `Publish to File`.
 <img width="75%" src="../assets/img/lessons/itch1.png" style="border: solid 2px black">
 - Save your file as a ".html" file.
 If you're not able to select it, just make sure the file name ends with ".html".